auth-global/self-documenting-cryptography/design-documents/g3p.md

 Being theoretically able to obscure the username might be useful as a damage-enhancement strategy in a court of law in cases where password hashes are stolen or otherwise disclosed:  somebody who trafficks in stolen hashes can (somewhat) protect the privacy of the usernames of their victims.
 Failing to do so says something relevant about the trafficker.
 Of course this damage-enhancement strategy is more likely to be meaningful if everybody is aware of the possibility up front, which is a major part of the reason I wrote this paragraph.

-The subroutines `encode-vector-length`, `expand-domain-tag`, `pad-to-fixed-length` are introduced in this protocol.
+The subroutines `encode-vector-length`, `expand-domain-tag`, `username-padding`, `password-padding`, and `credentials-padding` are all introduced in this protocol.
 The first is used to unambiguously differentiate between the credential vector and the echo tag vector.
 A design principle employed by these prehash protocols is that all the initial parameters must be unambiguously parseable from the initial extraction call to HMAC.
 This ensures that any change to the initial parameters require a complete recomputation of PHKDF's key stretching.

 The use of `encode-vector-length` isn't strictly necessary for avoiding collisions in the overall PHKDF-SIMPLE protocol; however, omitting it would then admit trivial collisions in the initial extraction function by shuffling inputs between the end of the credentials vector and the beginning of the echo-tags vector.
 This mean that the overall PHKDF-SIMPLE protocol would then be computable for multiple inputs without redoing the key-stretching computation.

-Perhaps it would be unlikely that the ability to cheaply shuffle inputs between these two vectors would be relevant to real deployments of the G3P, but this would still need to be properly documented.
+It would be unlikely that the ability to cheaply shuffle a very specific input between these two vectors would be relevant to real deployments of the G3P, but this would still need to be properly documented.
 So, for the sake of keeping the interface documentation as concise and accurate as possible, and the interface as potent and as generally applicable as possible, we definitely want to avoid this early collision by suffixing the length of the echo-tags vector.

 This design maximizes opportunities for streaming at the cost of requiring an unbounded-lookhead grammar to parse the result.
 This benefit is likely irrelevant, but this cost is almost certainly irrelevant.
 However, this choice does imply that the length tag needs to be locatable relative to the end of the overall `msgs` input vector.
 This is why these protocols always place the tagging vector length in the very last index.